mdn/interactive-examples/JS-Example-Guide.md

 ### Passing parameters

-We space after commas when passing parameters to a function, but no space padding of parenthesis:
+We use a space after commas when passing parameters to a function, but do not pad the parenthesis: i.e.

 ```
 calcAngle(8, 10);